kwart/attribution-maven-plugin/README.md

 By default the resulting file is the `target/attribution.txt`.

-Both goals share the following configuration.
+Both goals are thread safe and they share the following configuration.

 ### Configuration properties